Rain

 Niyta’s smile turns from a smile to a gentle, serious expression.

-“The last time you were here,” she says, “you sang with us in the temple, touched our minds, and shared many of our thoughts.”
+“The last time you were here,” she says, “you sang with us in the temple, touched our minds, and shared our thoughts, but not all our thoughts.”

 When a Jiku turns to stone, stone turns to Jiku, seven hills become eight, and you will walk in the sunlight, with eyes wide open.